Foundation for Economic Education

 The Foundation for Economic Education (FEE) is an American conservative, libertarian economic think tank.
 Founded in 1946 in New York City, FEE is now headquartered in Atlanta, Georgia.
 It is a member of the State Policy Network.

 FEE offers publications, lectures, and student workshops promoting free market principles.
+FEE was ranked the 55th top think tank in the United States by the 2020 Global Go To Think Tank Index Report.

 Views

 FEE states that its mission is to promote principles of "individual liberty, free-market economics, entrepreneurship, private property, high moral character, and limited government."
 Friedrich Hayek described FEE's goal as "nothing more nor less than the defense of our civilization against intellectual error."